What’s your most important thing? Do you have one?

 It was incredible and fun and overwhelming and absolutely fabulous.
 It was one of the best things I’ve ever done.

-In other words, the rap thang is taking off.
+In other words, the rap thang took off.

 But here’s what happened: